opensearch-project/documentation-website/_tuning-your-cluster/performance.md

 ---
 layout: default
 title: Performance considerations
-nav_order: 41
+nav_order: 11
 has_children: false
 ---

-# Performance considerations while tuning Opensearch for indexing speed
+# Tuning your cluster for indexing speed

 The following configurations have demonstrated around 60% improvements in throughput when running an indexing only workload compared to the out of box experience.
 The workload did not